Lukc/tartines-www/rules.md

 ## Objectives

-Tartines’ votes are votes of approbation designed to confirm decisions taken by members of its [Council].
+Tartines' votes are votes of approbation designed to confirm decisions taken by members of its [Council].
 They *must not* be used to take decisions.

 ## Procedure